 Character Genes and Subtypes

-This page will hold the information for our specific genes, subtypes and traits characters may be; this includes the Xaeri-gifted Anima, the shapeshifting gene, and the enigmatic ghosts.
+This page will hold the information for our specific genes, subtypes and curses characters may be; this includes the Xaeri-gifted Anima, the shapeshifting gene, our enigmatic ghosts, and many more.
+Most of these subtypes may affect various species, have any alignment, and are not often restricted to certain Realms.
+However, exceptions do exist; read on for more information!

 Demonic Reapers are a unique subtype created by the Death Kingdom long ago; though they are not as rare as the Reapers (of demon blood), they are nevertheless are quite rare themselves, acting as very strong and deadly weapons in the Death Kingdom's military.
 Those with freedom who have escaped the bonds of Death are rarer still, as all are subject to the whims of the current reigning Lord.